Bit-ByteBandit/OSCP-Transfer/README.md

 # OSCP-FIleTransfer

-This repo for making it easy to transfer files on the OSCP exam using FTP,PUT,SMB
+i write this repo to make it easy to transfer files on the OSCP exam using FTP,PUT,SMB protocols

 ## Instaltion
 ```